DenHerrRing/CatchMyLinkMobile/README.md

 # MyLinks

 ## Important!
 This is a hobby project.
-Currently there is no production version that would be executable!
+Currently, there is no production version that would be executable!
 I use this project to try out new things and to refresh and expand my skills.

 You want to support me?
 I'd love to!
 Get in touch with me!